How to set up a limited company in the UK

 Shares can be divided among the directors (not necessarily evenly).
 Shareholders typically vote on decisions at shareholder meetings, with one share equalling one vote, so majority shareholders have more influence.

-A shareholder with more than 25 per cent of the shares is a ‘person of significant control’ (PSC).
+Any shareholder with more than 25% of the shares is referred to as a ‘person of significant control’ (PSC).

 5. Create your company documents